jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add multiple spawns to the spawner, delayed slightly

 # Nice to have
+- Add rotation to the snap points
+	- Lerp into the appropriate position

 - Toggle the light on the spawner button

 - Add gamepad support